The following Wills & Probate Q&A provides comprehensive and up to date legal information covering:

 An individual made a gift of a share of a property within seven years of death.
 How should the gifted share be valued for the purposes of calculating the inheritance tax (IHT) liability arising as a consequence of the individual's death?

 The deceased solely owned the property in which they lived with their brother.
 In 2008, the deceased gifted half of the property for no consideration to their brother so that they owned the property as joint tenants.
-They both continued to live in the property unt
+They both continued to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.